explaingit

 Prompt 1

-Show me how to use RxAndroid to fetch JSON from an API and update a TextView on the main thread without blocking.
+Show me how to use RxJava with RxAndroid to fetch a list from a Retrofit API on a background thread and update a RecyclerView on the main thread.

 Prompt 2